JorelAli/CommandAPI/docssrc/src/upgrading.md

 # Upgrading guide

+## From 9.?.? to 10.0.0

+### Deprecated methods

+For 10.0.0, all previously deprecated methods have been removed.
+Please make sure you use the replacement methods for the deprecated methods.
+The replacement methods should be described in the JavaDocs of deprecated methods.

 ## From 9.2.0 to 9.3.0

 The `BukkitTooltip.generateAdvenureComponents` methods have now been deprecated in favour of the correctly named `BukkitTooltip.generateAdventureComponents` methods: